Columbus police ID cop who fatally shot Ma’khia Bryant, release 911 calls as officials urge public not to ‘rush to judgment’

 “I understand the outrage and emotion around this incident,” he told reporters Wednesday.
 “A teenage girl is dead, and she’s dead at the hands of a police officer.
 Under any circumstances that is a horrendous tragedy, but the video shows that there’s more to this.

-“We have to ask ourselves ... what would have happened if he had taken no action at all?”
-Pettus said of the officer who fired his weapon.
+“We have to ask ourselves, what information did the officer have?
+What did he see?
+How much time did he have to assess the situation?
+And what would have happened if he had taken no action at all,” Pettus said.

 Mayor Andrew Ginther also pleaded for patience and said the whole community has work to do.